openpubkey/demo/README.md

-A super simple demo to show the end-to-end flow signing image attestations with OpenPubkey.
+A super simple demo to show the end-to-end flow signing image SBOM and Provenance attestations with OpenPubkey.

 This repo contains a trivial node program which prints "Hello OpenPubkey".
 There is a Dockerfile that builds it into an image.